 Friends, it’s a very exciting day–fall home tour day!
 Today I will be walking you through our home styled for autumn.
 I’m so excited to be joining a fall blog hop hosted by Lindsay from Aratari at Home.
 If you have arrived from Kelly’s beautiful home over at The Tattered Pew, welcome 🙂 I’m Caitlin and I’m so happy to have you!
-You can read more about me and Lion & Lantern here.
-For now, cozy up and let’s get started on our fall home tour!
+You can read more about me here.
+For now, cozy up and let’s get started on this farmhouse fall home tour!

 To dress up our dining room for fall, I created a simple centerpiece out of fresh fruit, florals, and greenery.
 Honestly, I haven’t been able to hunt down pumpkins yet this year, so I worked with what I found at my local grocery store.
 I love the harvest colors of nectarines and Bosc pears, and also discovered something called a donut peach (!!) that has a shape reminiscent of a pumpkin 🙂 I used fresh eucalyptus woven into a faux eucalyptus garland as a base, and these gorgeous orange and yellow roses were on clearance!
 They work perfectly as a centerpiece to pull the look together.